Andy1914/CommandPlus/README.md

 ![marker](https://cloud.githubusercontent.com/assets/2557967/14209204/d99db934-f81a-11e5-910c-9d34ac155d18.gif)

-Marker is a command palette for the terminal.
-It lets you bookmark commands (or commands templates) and easily retreive them with the help of a real-time fuzzy matcher.
+Marker is a command palette written in Python, for the terminal.
+It lets users to bookmark commands or commands templates easily, and also lets them retrieve with the help of a real-time fuzzy matcher.

 It's also shipped with many commands common usage(Thanks to [tldr](https://github.com/tldr-pages/tldr)).